 A festival of lights brings together all of India – Diwali or Deepavali is the much-awaited festival and arguably the biggest of all in India.
 Widely celebrated throughout India by the Hindu diaspora, people from all caste, creed, and religion join in the fun, light-up diyas (small oil lamps) and celebrate together over the five days of the festival.

 Read on as Wego provides you everything you need to know about Diwali 2023, the dates, timings, and how different parts of India will be celebrating Diwali this year.

 Ashvija Krishna Thrayodasi (thirteenth day of the Hindu calendar in the month of Ashvija Krishna) marks the beginning of the festival of lights.
 Dhanteras welcomes the Goddess of Wealth and Prosperity, Devi Laxmi.
 It is customary to clean the house and perform puja for the Goddess.

-Dhanteras is also considered to be a lucky day for buying gold and luxury goods while also offering charity to the underprivileged.
+Dhanteras is also considered an auspicious day for buying gold and luxury goods while offering charity to the underprivileged.

 The third day is the new moon day in the month of Karthik and the main day of celebration in most parts of India as they welcome Lord Rama’s victory and arrival in Ayodhya.

-According to the Vikram Samvat calendar, the fourth day of the festival is also a new year day.
-Known for Pratipada, Govardhan Puja, or Annakut, the legend says that Lord Krishna on this day lifted the Govardhan Hill and provided shelter to local villagers during torrential rains.
+According to the Vikram Samvat calendar, the fourth day of the festival is also New Year’s day.
+Known for Pratipada, Govardhan Puja, or Annakut, the legend says that Lord Krishna, on this day, lifted the Govardhan Hill and provided shelter to local villagers during torrential rains.

 How is Diwali celebrated in India?

-Celebrated during the Hindu Lunisolar month Kartika (between mid-October and mid-November), Diwali is the “victory of light over darkness, good over evil, and knowledge over ignorance”, even as different parts of India celebrate it in the belief of numerous legends.
-The most commonly accepted legend, particularly in North India, is the homecoming of Lord Rama along with wife Sita, brother Lakshman, and Hanuman, to Ayodhya after he rose victorious over Ravana.
+Celebrated during the Hindu Lunisolar month Kartika (between mid-October and mid-November), Diwali is celebrated as the “victory of light over darkness, good over evil, and knowledge over ignorance”.
+Even the remotest parts of India celebrate this festival in the belief of numerous legends.
+The most commonly accepted legend, particularly in North India, is the homecoming of Lord Rama, along with wife Goddess Sita, brother Lakshman, and Hanuman, to Ayodhya after he rose victorious over Ravana.

-During the festival of lights, devotees worship Goddess Lakshmi, and since no celebration is deemed concluded without invoking Lord Ganesha, both of them are worshipped side by side.
+During the festival of lights, devotees worship Goddess Lakshmi, and since no celebration is deemed concluded without offering a prayer to Lord Ganesha, both are worshipped side by side.
 The puja is followed by the distribution of sweets and gifts among relatives, neighbors, and friends.

 Houses are adorned with new goods, thus making shopping a must-do affair before Diwali.
-Online stores and shopping malls come up with Diwali offers and these are deals not to be missed!
-Jewelry, crockery, home decor, etc. get a makeover during this festive season as people also buy gifts for friends and families.
+Online stores and shopping malls come up with Diwali offers, and these are deals not to be missed!
+Jewelry, crockery, home decor, and more get a makeover during this festive season as people also buy gifts for friends and families.
 Dhanteras is considered an auspicious day for making such purchases, which drives people to shop more.

-Streets glow up with spectacular lightings, all around you’ll see decorations of garlands, rangolis, and candles.
-Sparklers and an assortment of crackers are burst, adding to the illuminated environment during Amavasya (new moon).
+Streets glow up with spectacular lighting.
+People decorate their homes with flowers, lights and a special art called rangoli.
+Sparklers and an assortment of crackers burst, adding to the illuminated environment during Amavasya (new moon).
 Such is the enthusiasm in the air!